 Excess and surplus (E&S) lines insurance is a type of coverage for financial risks that are too high to insure through the standard market and is obtained from an insurer that is not licensed in your state.

 Excess and surplus lines is a form of insurance that covers businesses with high risk or an adverse loss history that can make it hard for them to obtain coverage in the traditional insurance marketplace.
-Common areas of coverage include casualty insurance in high-risk areas, and professional liability within high-risk industries.
+Common areas of coverage include casualty insurance in high-risk areas, and professional liability insurance within high-risk industries.

 While E&S insurance is sold by licensed insurance agents in your state, the insurance carrier that offers the policies themselves is not licensed within your state.
 This gives a surplus lines insurer greater flexibility to place risks that are more difficult to cover through the ordinary insurance market.